-Table 1.
-Top-level blaking control requirements.
-ID Description Req#1_BaseBraking "The system shall provide a base brake functionality where the driver indicates that he/she wants to reduce speed and the braking system starts decelerating the vehicle" Req#2_DriverBrakeRequest "The driver shall be able to request braking" Req#3_Anti-LockBraking "The system shall be an anti-lock braking system (ABS) by preventing the wheels from locking while braking" Req#4_BrakeReactionTime "The time from the driver's brake request until the actual start of the deceleration shall be \leq 300ms.(Value derived from expert judgment)" Req#5_TimeToStandstill "The time to stadstill shall follow the recommendations in EU braking systems Directive 71/320 EEC.
+ID Description Req#1_BaseBraking "The system shall provide a base brake functionality where the driver indicates that he/she wants to reduce speed and the braking system starts decelerating the vehicle" Req#2_DriverBrakeRequest "The driver shall be able to request braking" Req#3_Anti-LockBraking "The system shall be an anti-lock braking system (ABS) by preventing the wheels from locking while braking" Req#4_BrakeReactionTime "The time from the driver's brake request until the actual start of the deceleration shall be $\leq$ 300ms.(Value derived from expert judgment)" Req#5_TimeToStandstill "The time to stadstill shall follow the recommendations in EU braking systems Directive 71/320 EEC.
 The Swdish Road Administration claims that a factor of 3 (on braking distance) is acceptable for ice" Req#6_OperationofBrakePedal "The Operator shall be able to vary the desired braking force using the brake pedal.
 A fully pressed pedal means maximum brake force."
+Req#7_BrakeRelease "When the brake pedal is not pressed, the brake shall not be active."